Aeroluna/LunaCoopMod/README.md

 Just because he's a commander now doesn't mean he forgot how to pilot the Hyperion!

-- Added flame jets to Vultures when moving.
+- Added cosmetic flame jets to Vultures when moving.

 ## Kerrigan